What Is a Judgement? Understanding Its Impact on Your Finances and How to Avoid It

 Once the judgment is rescinded by the court, you must contact the credit bureaus to update your credit report and ensure the judgment is removed.

-How Can Meerkat Help You Avoid or Deal with a Judgment?
+How Can Meerkat Help You Avoid or Deal with a Judgement?

 At Meerkat, we’ve successfully helped thousands of South Africans reduce their financial stress by negotiating with creditors, securing manageable payment plans, and helping you stay out of court.
 Our team of experts can help you understand your options and guide you through the process of managing your debt before it leads to a judgment.